Mooshieblob1/wdtagger/README.md

 # wdtagger

-`wdtagger` is a local image tagging tool that uses `onnxruntime` and HuggingFace-hosted ONNX models (e.g. `wd-eva02-large-tagger-v3`, `wd-vit-tagger-v3`) to generate Danbooru-style tags for images stored in an Appwrite bucket.
-It downloads the model and tag CSV on first run, performs OpenCV-based preprocessing to ensure correct input shape, and applies a configurable confidence threshold.
+`wdtagger` is a local image tagging tool that uses `onnxruntime` and HuggingFace-hosted ONNX models (e.g. `wd-vit-tagger-v3`) to generate Danbooru-style tags for images stored in a BlobPics (Cloudflare Worker + R2) bucket.
+It downloads the model and tag CSV on first run, performs OpenCV-based preprocessing, and applies a configurable confidence threshold.

-Each tagged image is stored in a local cache (`tagged_images.json`) and uploaded to your Appwrite database collection.
+Each tagged image is saved as a local `.json` file and automatically uploaded to your BlobPics backend via a `POST /upload-json` API.

 ---

 ## 📦 Requirements

-- Python 3.11+
+* Python 3.11+
-- `uv` package manager (or pip)
+* `uv` package manager (or pip)
-- Appwrite project + API key with access to your image bucket
+* Access to a BlobPics site (Cloudflare Worker + R2, with `/list`, `/original/`, `/upload-json`)
-- Internet access (for HuggingFace model download)
+* Internet access (for HuggingFace model download)
-- CUDA-compatible GPU (optional)
+* CUDA-compatible GPU (optional)

 ---